No matter what industry your small business is in, there’s one form of marketing and communication that you’re guaranteed to use: email.

 Don’t shy away from emojis

-Emojis are a good way to add character and personality to your emails – without using a lot of your word count.
+Emojis are a good way to add character and personality – without using a lot of your word count.
 Just don’t overuse them, as they could also trigger the spam filter. “🤫 Top gardeners biggest secrets: revealed”.

 Remember, you don’t get much space for subject lines, particularly on mobile devices.
-So make them short, snappy and enticing so your customers will want to click on your email to find out more.
+So make them short, snappy and enticing so your customers will want to click to find out more.

 6. Get visual